agile-ts/documentation/docs/Interfaces.md

 :::info

-Without any context this section might be useless to you.
-As the name suggests, it's all about typescript interfaces of AgileTs, which are outsourced for a better overview.
-You might get redirected to parts of the Interface Section from other docs.
-Often to learn some more about specific properties of an interface.
+**This Section might be useless to you without any context.**
+As the name suggests, it's all about typescript interfaces of AgileTs.
+These interfaces are outsourced for a better overview, maintainability and reusability.
+You might get redirected to parts of the Interface Section from other Documentation Sections, to learn some more about specific properties of an interface.

 :::